First-Year Seminars

 - Develop positive relationships with faculty, staff, and students

-- Assess their skills, interests, and values in order to make the most of their Wisconsin experience and further their personal and career goals
+- Assess their skills, interests, and values to make the most of their Wisconsin experience and further their personal and career goals

 - Analyze the multiple dimensions of social identity and how those dimensions impact their and others’ experience at UW–Madison